maximbilan/iOS-Swift-Drawing-App/README.md

 	}
 </pre>

-First, draw the pre render image and after that current bezier path.
+First, draw the pre render image and after that current bezier path.<br>
-And the main of our application is touch handling.
+Noew, main of our application, it's touch handling.

 In touchesBegan function we save last point and reset the point counter.